 As a daughter, mother and wife, Kerry is a passionate, ongoing student of the school of life, having taken life’s hardships and woven spiritual threads through them.
-She has training in the concepts of Applied Mindfulness, Embodied Spirituality, Spiritual Body Work & Movement Prayer, IFS, Youth Spirituality, Grief Work, The Work that Reconnects, Feminist Spirituality, Labyrinth Leadership, the Enneagram, Dream Work, “Praying in the Messiness of Life”, “Media Devina”, Creativity & Spiritual Direction, and has homeschooled her children with a spiritual focus for 12 years.
+She has training in directing the Ignatian Spiritual Exercises, the concepts of Applied Mindfulness, Embodied Spirituality, IFS, NVC, Youth Spirituality, Grief Work, The Work that Reconnects, Celtic Spirituality, Feminist Spirituality & Eco-Feminism, Labyrinth Leadership, the Enneagram, Dream Work, Creativity & Spiritual Direction, Attachment & New Paradigm Parenting and homeschooled her children with a spiritual focus for 12 years.
+Kerry has a deep background in consensus decisionmaking, environmental issues, women’s issues and social justice work, embracing diversity and creating welcoming space for those outside of the mainstream.
 Kerry is part of Guelph’s Eccumenical Christian community, is a member in good standing of Spiritual Directors International, abiding by their ethical standards, and has attended many SDI courses, workshops and conferences.
-Spiritual Direction & Supervision are available by appointment only on Wednesdays, Thursdays and Fridays.
+Spiritual Direction & Supervision are available by appointment only.

 What is Spiritual Direction?